Minolta TC-1

 So what does that actually mean?

-You can leave your TC-1’s aperture at 𝒇3.5 and shoot it as if it was a fully-automatic camera.
-It will be able to correctly expose scenes for which you’d otherwise have to have an aperture of 𝒇25 or top shutter speed in excess of 1/10,000 — thanks to the Automatic Aperture Priority Compensation (AAPC).
+You can leave your TC-1’s aperture at 𝒇3.5 and shoot it as if it were a fully automatic camera.
+It will be able to correctly expose scenes for which you’d otherwise have to have an aperture of 𝒇25 or a top shutter speed in excess of 1/10,000 — thanks to the Automatic Aperture Priority Compensation (AAPC).

 For example, you can use your TC-1 at 𝒇3.5 in full sun with ISO 800 film.